didih02/pca-dino/README.md

 By following these instructions, you can effectively utilize the PCA-Dino Classifier for your dataset.

+## Kernel-PCA and Grid Search
+This repository contains code that supports our research on kernel PCA and grid search.
+You can utilize this code to replicate our experiments or conduct your own.
+Detailed instructions are provided within the code.

+### How to Use
+The code for kernel PCA and grid search can be found in this repository.
+* Follow the instructions in the code to understand how to configure and run the experiments.
+* By using this code, you can explore the effectiveness of kernel PCA and grid search in your research.
+For any questions or further information, please refer to the comments and documentation provided in the code files.

 ## Source Dino-ViT:
 1. https://github.com/facebookresearch/dino
 2. https://github.com/ShirAmir/dino-vit-features